graphcore-research/unit-scaling/docs/user_guide.rst

 However in the case of self-attention layers, we find that tau must be dropped to approximately 0.01.
 The default of 0.5 (which weights the branches 50:50) causes significant degradation.
 This reflects the fact that in standard transformers the self-attention layer down-scales the residual branch.
-Note that for FFN layers the default tau=0.5 is sufficient.
+Note that for MLP layers the default tau=0.5 is sufficient.

 We also employ a trick to ensure that this scaling factor is delayed in the backward